kakubei/kakubei.github.io/_posts/2016-02-04-Bicycle-Wheel-Sizes.md

  and back, through 4 days lost in the jungle.
 It climbed like a gecko and descended like a flying squirrel.
 No `rapid-fire` gears or any other niceties, just the tough levers you had to wrestle with to get the gear you wanted.
 There was nothing this bike couldn't do.
 I also took it up a couple of rivers.

 Then things got complicated.
+These days, you need a bike for going up, a bike for coming down, a different one for the flats and another one to go to the market.

-These days, if you want to buy a mountain bike, you have to know what *type* to get.
+If you want to buy a mountain bike, you have to know what *type* to get.
 Do you want a `Hardtail` (what the fuck is that?), or a full suspension bike?
 What type of riding do you do?
 Do you like `Enduro`?
 Or maybe you're more into `Trail`.
 How about an `XC` or `Cross Country` bike?
 Perhaps a `Downhill` or `Freeride` bike?

 > Damn, dude.
 I just want a fucking mountain bike.
 Is that so hard?